 Tips for working during disruptions:

-- If the data content you are processing is not classified, most agencies allow using Skype and/or Teams without a secure remote VPN connection (e.g. Kauko).
+- If the data content you are processing is not classified, most agencies allow using Skype / Teams without a secure remote VPN connection (e.g. Kauko).
 Several of the central government’s shared services do not require a VPN connection.
 The security authorities’ network environment always works via a secure remote connection.

-- In most cases, instead of using your computer’s email software, you can check your email in a web browser (OWA) or using an app on your phone.
+- In most cases, instead of using computer’s email software, you can check email in a web browser (OWA) or using an app on your phone.
 The browser and phone app versions will also work when there are problems with remote connections.

 - You can also hold meetings by using an Elisa Ring phone conference.
 You can use the Government Security Network’s eTUVE phone to join an eTUVE video conference using a separately installed application.

 - Save the files you are working on to your desktop.
 Move them to cloud storage or another online location when the connections are up again.